DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 [Presentations of
-Paxos](http://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) often show its liveness property by assuming the existence of a distinguished leader which is elected by some unspecified process.
+Paxos](http://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) often show its liveness property by assuming the existence of a distinguished leader which is elected by some unspecified external process.
 Raft has no need for a separate leader-election process as it has a built-in system of timeouts instead, which is much cuter.
 Ongaro's thesis does not show that Raft satisfies any particular liveness properties, but it certainly seems plausible that it works.